 The most popular rendering of the specific phases using the ISD approach is the ADDIE model.
-In ADDIE model there are five phases ; Analyze, Design, Develop, Implement and Evaluate.
-Each phase is characterized by a set of activities and a project output in the form of a tangible deliverable.
+In ADDIE model there are five phases; Analyze, Design, Develop, Implement and Evaluate.
+Each phase is characterized by a set of activities and a project output in the form of a tangible deliverable..

-Measurement and Evaluation of Training Programs Outputs and Activities associated with each phase may be summarized as follows:
+Outputs and Activities associated with each phase may be summarized as follows: